wapdat/data-sanitiser/README.md

 Code (regular expresssion and NTLK) to tokenise (remove) Private Personal Information (PPI) in python.

-Essentially, it's a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information.
+Essentially, NTLK Named Entity Recognition, along with a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information.

 It turns this...